Bitboard: Standard

 In bitboard representations, each bit of a 64 bit word (or double word on 32-bit architectures) is associated with a square of the chessboard.
 Any mapping of bits to squares can be used, but by broad convention, bits are associated with squares from left to right and bottom to top, so that bit 0 represents square a1, bit 7 is square h1, bit 56 is square a8 and bit 63 is square h8.

-Many different configurations of the board are usually represented by their own bitboards including the locations of the kings, all white pawns, all black pawns, as well as bitboards for each of the other piece types or combinations of pieces like all white pieces.
+Many different configurations of the board are often represented by their own bitboards including the locations of the kings, all white pawns, all black pawns, as well as bitboards for each of the other piece types or combinations of pieces, like all white pieces.
 Two attack bitboards are also universal: one bitboard per square for all pieces attacking the square, and the inverse bitboard for all squares attacked by a piece for each square containing a piece.
-Bitboards can also be constants like one representing the first rank, which would have one bits in positions 0 - 7.
-Other local or transitional bitboards like "all spaces adjacent to the king attacked by opposing pieces" may be collated as necessary or convenient.
+Bitboards can also be constants such as one representing the first rank, which would have one bits in positions 0 - 7.
+Other local or transitional bitboards such as "all spaces adjacent to the king attacked by opposing pieces" may be collated as necessary or convenient.

 An example of the use of the bitboards would be determining whether a piece is en prise: bitboards for "all friendly pieces guarding space" and "all opposing pieces attacking space" would allow matching the pieces to readily determine whether a target piece on space is en prise.

 One of the drawbacks of standard bitboards is collating the attack vectors of the sliding pieces (rook, bishop, queen), because they have an indefinite number of attack spaces depending on other occupied spaces.
 This requires several lengthy sequences of masks, shifts and complements per piece.

 Auxiliary bitboard representations

+For sliding pieces in chess (rooks, bishops, and queens), determining a piece's valid attacks is computationally complex because legal moves depend on obstructing pieces along a given ray from the piece.

-In acknowledgement of the code size and computing complexity of generating bitboards for the attack vectors of sliding pieces, alternate bitboard data structures have been devised to collate them.
-The bitboard representations of knights, kings, pawns and other board configurations is unaffected by the use of auxiliary bitboards for the sliding pieces.
+Alternate bitboard data structures have been devised to collate the code size and computing complexity of generating bitboards for the attack vectors of sliding pieces.
+The bitboard representations of knights, kings, pawns and other board configurations are unaffected by the use of auxiliary bitboards for the sliding pieces.